Bidirectional microwave-optical transduction based on integration of high-overtone bulk acoustic resonators and photonic circuits: Discussion

 Optimization of design and fabrication should engender further improvement on device performance.
-The conversion efficiency, proportional to microwave extraction efficiency (Eq.~\ref{eq:extraction_efficiency}), can be improved by replacing \ch{AlN} with scandium-doped \ch{AlN} \cite{akiyamaEnhancementPiezoelectricResponse2009}, which features a piezoelectric coefficient $d_{33}$ about five times larger than \ch{AlN} \cite{akiyamaInfluenceGrowthTemperature2009,yanagitaniElectromechanicalCouplingGigahertz2014} while preserving CMOS compatibility.
+The conversion efficiency, proportional to microwave extraction efficiency (Eq.~\ref{eq:extraction_efficiency}), can be improved by replacing \ch{AlN} with scandium-doped \ch{AlN} \cite{akiyamaEnhancementPiezoelectricResponse2009}, which features a piezoelectric coefficient $d_{33}$ about five times larger than \ch{AlN} \cite{akiyamaInfluenceGrowthTemperature2009,yanagitaniElectromechanicalCouplingGigahertz2014} while preserving CMOS compatibility. \ch{AlScN} provides the additional benefit of increasing the strain induced in the cladding for a given voltage, resulting in a single photon coupling rate $g_0$ twice higher for high \ch{Sc}-doping concentrations.
+Using thinner optical waveguides would reduce acoustic scattering losses, improving the mechanical quality factor as well as the microwave extraction efficiency.
 There is likewise additional upside on the photonics (Appendix~\ref{supp:linewidth}).
-Bending radiation loss can be significantly reduced by increasing the micro-ring radius $r$.
+Bending radiation loss can be significantly reduced by increasing the micro-ring radius $r$ or using a material with higher refractive index.
 In particular, intrinsic quality factor exceeding $10^7$ has been demonstrated with an $r$ approximately ten times larger using the same fabrication process \cite{liuUltralowpowerChipbasedSoliton2018}.
-It may be anticipated that the efficiency gain here may be chiefly compensated by the reduction in optomechanical coupling rate $g_0 \sim 1/\sqrt{r}$.
-Nevertheless, by thinning the waveguide to \SI{200}{\nano\meter} that approaches half of the acoustic wavelength, $g_0$ is expected to remain unchanged.
 As in the thick-core waveguide fabricated using the photonic Damascene process, such a thin-core waveguide on a subtractive manufacturing platform is expected to exhibit negligible bending loss \cite{siddharthHertzlinewidthFrequencyagilePhotonic2023}.
-Assuming critical coupling conditions (Appendix~\ref{supp:optimal_coupling}), we therefore expect another 1.5-time gain in $\eta^\mathrm{tot}$.
-Finally, optical insertion loss can be nearly eliminated by employing a spot-size converter to facilitate mode-matching with lensed fiber \cite{zhuUltrabroadbandHighCoupling2016,yaoBroadbandHighefficiencyTripletip2020,bhandariCompactBroadbandEdge2020}.
-Combining these improvements, our transducer could achieve a total efficiency $\eta^\mathrm{tot} = \SI{6e-3}{}$.
+On the other hand, a higher index from waveguides such as \ch{Si} directly increases $g_0$, while also ensuring tighter optical confinement, providing further enhancement in $g_0$ by reducing the acoustic mode volume if sharper microresonator bends are used.
+Precise control over the waveguide position within the cladding can result in an additional twofold improvement in $g_0$.
+Furthermore, utilizing higher-order HBAR within the typical frequency range of superconducting qubits could offer a similar enhancement, provided that the thickness of the piezoelectric layer is adjusted to shift the electromechanical coupling envelope accordingly.
+Assuming critical coupling condition on the optical side (Appendix~\ref{supp:optimal_coupling}), we expect another 1.5 times gain in the optical extraction efficiency $\eta^\mathrm{tot}$.
+Finally, optical insertion losses can be nearly eliminated by employing a spot-size converter to facilitate mode-matching with lensed fibers \cite{zhuUltrabroadbandHighCoupling2016,yaoBroadbandHighefficiencyTripletip2020,bhandariCompactBroadbandEdge2020}.
+Combining these improvements, this transducer could achieve an internal efficiency of $100 \%$, limited only by the overcoupling of the waveguides and the fiber-chip insertion.